discordjs/guide/guide/interactions/buttons.md

 ## Button collectors

-These work quite similarly to message collectors, except that you apply them on a message rather than a channel.
+These work quite similarly to reaction collectors, except that you will receive instances of the ``ButtonInteraction` class as collected items.

 ### ButtonInteractionCollector